 Avoiding Carbon Monoxide Hazards

 It’s so easy and automatic that people just don’t think about it.
-Every year, when the weather turns cold, homeowners reach for household thermostats, flip a switch to turn on the heat and set the temperature to 68 or 70 degrees.
-Little thought is given to whether the furnace exhaust system – the chimney and connector pipe – is ready to provide safe, effective service.
+Every year, when the weather turns cold, homeowners reach for household thermostats.
+They flip a switch to turn on the heat.
+Typically they set the temperature to 68 or 70 degrees.
+Little thought is given to whether the furnace exhaust system is ready to provide safe, effective service.
+Also, little thought is given to the chimney and connector pipe.

 Consumer confidence in the convenience and safety of today’s home heating systems is usually well-placed.
 The oil and gas heating industries have achieved impressive safety records.
-Nonetheless, over 200 people across the nation are known to die each year from carbon monoxide poisoning caused by problems in the venting – out of their homes – of toxic gases produced by their heating systems.
+Nonetheless, over 200 people across the nation are known to die each year from carbon monoxide poisoning.
+These deaths are caused by the release of toxic gases produced by the heating systems venting into the home.
 This is according to statistics compiled by the U.S. Consumer Product Safety Commission.
-Other agencies estimate actual numbers at between 2,000 and 4,000.
+Other agencies estimate actual numbers between 2,000 and 4,000.

 Fortunately, regular chimney system inspection and maintenance can prevent poisoning incidents like these.